Real Estate Financial Modeling Mastery

 As a result, we specifically exclude certain topics:

-- Every Single Combination of Models, Property Types, and REITs: Our goal is efficiency, not bells and whistles.
+- This Course Does NOT Cover Every Single Combination of Models, Property Types, and REITs: Our goal is efficiency, not bells and whistles.
 We do cover a wide variety of companies, properties, and deals, but we do not attempt to teach all 5,413 possible combinations of property types, sub-industries, and geographies.

-- ARGUS and Other Non-Excel-Based Software: Yes, ARGUS and other real estate-specific software can be very useful, but it's not our focus.
+- This Course Does NOT Cover ARGUS and Other Non-Excel-Based Software: Yes, ARGUS and other real estate-specific software can be very useful, but it's not our focus.
 You will learn how to use the output from these programs in Excel, and you will learn how to replicate the functionality of these programs in Excel, but you won't get tutorials on these programs.
 It's a whole separate topic that would require another full-length course.

-- Non-Property and Non-REIT Analysis: We do not teach private equity fund modeling (how entire investment funds, not individual properties, operate), nor do we cover gaming/lodging/homebuilding companies, real estate operating companies, or commercial mortgage-backed securities (CMBS).
+- This Course Does NOT Cover Non-Property and Non-REIT Analysis: We do not teach private equity fund modeling (how entire investment funds, not individual properties, operate), nor do we cover gaming/lodging/homebuilding companies, real estate operating companies, or commercial mortgage-backed securities (CMBS).
 If we did, this course would be 200 hours long, and no one would ever complete it.

 If you are interested in one of the topics above, you should look at offerings from other training providers.